 Take your photos during the day when there is natural light available.
 Taking a picture in low light or at night time using flash will obscure parts of your car and will likely be less appealing to prospective dealers who may want to buy your car as a result

 Taken all the photos you need?
 Head over to the sell your car page, and get it listed!

-If you’re not sure how much money your car should be worth. why not try out carwow’s free valuation tool by clicking the green button below?
+If you’re not sure how much money your car should be worth, why not try out carwow’s free car valuation tool.